 Group Management Based on ERM

 The function of ERM (Enterprise Risk Management) is to control the balance among three key management indicators: profit (return), risk and capital.
-The MS&AD Insurance Group promoted ERM as a driver in the previous medium-term management plan, “Next Challenge 2017,” establishing a platform for Group management.
+The MS&AD Insurance Group positioned ERM as a driver in the previous medium-term management plan, “Next Challenge 2017,” establishing a platform for Group management.

 Function and Role of ERM